DrThomasAger/smile/README.md

 You start by clearly defining the start `(:` of a section and its name `(: Section name (`.

-You can end sections using the same markers in the opposite direction. `) End Section name :)`.
+You can end sections using the same markers in the opposite direction. `) End Section name, thank you :)`.

-These abbreviated ***(: Smile*** structures e.g. `(` indicate they are the second part of a set.

-The ***(: Smile*** faces surround the name of the section, or any other text that wants to be at the top of a section.

-The line indicates the start or end of the section, and the text inside the section *changes with the prompt and task required.*
+The text inside the section *changes with the prompt and task required.*

 ## Sections